See Spectacular Wearable Art Created to Support Education

 Rubbish to Runway showcases wearable art to raise funds for Long Way Home, an organization that demonstrates the practical repurposing of waste into self-sufficient schools and buildings.

-Talented artists select materials that others discard and repurpose them into wildly creative garments that models rock on the runway.
+Talented artists select materials that others discard and repurpose them into wildly creative garments that Rubbish models then rock on the runway.

 The Rubbish to Runway funds have supported the construction of an educational campus in San Juan Comalapa, Guatemala.
-This year’s efforts will help sponsor the education of students at the Centro Educativo Tecnico Chixot, Long Way Home's flagship school located in Guatemala.
+The Rubbish to Runway shows of 2019 helped sponsor the education of students at the Centro Educativo Tecnico Chixot, Long Way Home's flagship school located in Guatemala.

 Rubbish to Runway shows take place in different locations throughout North America.
 Each show has a flavor unique to its community.
-Each one is driven by the composition and interests of its community but all have the common commitment to reuse and an appreciation of beauty and art.
+Each one is driven by the composition and interests of its community but all have the common commitment to reuse materials and make wearable art.

 April 27, 2019